-Before committing any changes to the master branch of a repository—or in this case the source of truth for Hunger Northeast’s Salesforce configuration—it’s important to test the work to make sure it’s ready for all users.
+Before committing any changes to the main branch of a repository—or in this case the source of truth for Hunger Northeast’s Salesforce configuration—it’s important to test the work to make sure it’s ready for all users.
 To test that the newly captured metadata can be successfully deployed to a new org, Maddie will create a new QA scratch org.
 Follow along as she does this work.

 - In VS Code’s Terminal window enter the command to create a scratch org in a QA org:

 cci flow run qa_org --org qa